simonsdave/yar/tests/load/base-docker-container-host/README.md

-Creating a Base Docker Container Host [box](http://docs.vagrantup.com/v2/boxes.html) is simple.
+Creating a base Docker Container Host [box](http://docs.vagrantup.com/v2/boxes.html) is simple.
 Let's start from sractch assuming you don't even have the yar source code.